-Having undergone a Type 2 SOC 2 examination ourselves, Threat Stack’s Senior Director of Operations Pete Cheslock, and Senior Infrastructure Security Engineer Pat Cable, gathered for a webinar recently to discuss exactly what we did to achieve SOC 2 compliance with zero exceptions.
-Read the recap below, or listen to the full webinar here.
+Having undergone a Type 2 SOC 2 examination ourselves, Threat Stack’s Vice President of Technical Operations, Pete Cheslock, and Senior Infrastructure Security Engineer, Pat Cable, gathered for a webinar recently to discuss exactly what we did to achieve SOC 2 compliance with zero exceptions.

 Analyzing the Gaps